This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons honey

-- 2 tablespoons plain Greek yogurt (use 1 tablespoon mayonnaise for paleo or dairy-free)
+- 2 tablespoons plain Greek yogurt (use 1 tablespoon mayonnaise for dairy-free)

 - 1 tablespoon extra virgin olive oil